 Design for Recovery’s highly structured program is designed to keep people sober over the long term and help try to prevent relapse.
 It is also designed to help young men build strong sober communities, learn about themselves, tackle the initial obstacles of sobriety, and become independent and accountable individuals.

-While the process of discovering your passions and purpose is likely to continue for the rest of your life, Design for Recovery’s sober living program is a great opportunity to make a strong start.
+While the process of finding passion in sobriety is likely to continue for the rest of your life, Design for Recovery’s sober living program is a great opportunity to make a strong start.
 If you’re interested in getting sober or if your sobriety right now feels a bit empty, contact us today.